Diane Hudock Yoga Teacher

 Nothing has ever made me commit.
 It’s more that it’s become a huge part of who I am and what I want to become.
 As cliché as it sounds, its truly been a very natural unfoldment.
 As my teaching grew, my desire to inspire others grew.
 I wanted to learn as much as I could within its teachings so that I could offer as much as I could to my students.
 I think in life all you have to do is look at the feedback and it will show you the way.
 To live your bliss is to follow the joy.
 Yoga has brought a lot of that into my life so naturally, over time, my energy, commitment, and devotion to this sacred science has grown and evolved.
 My students have always been my greatest feedback and inspiration as I witnessed their own lives shifting in ways I would have never imagined.
 Knowing I can make a meaningful contribution, the feeling it gives me in my heart to teach, and all the blessings that the practice has bestowed upon me over the years have led to a very wonderful feeling — one of living a soul-centered life of purpose.

 What are you doing now?

 I am currently teaching two weekly classes at Black Dog Yoga in Los Angeles, as well as, my private clientele.
-We are currently in editing of a yoga comedy for the web I co-wrote and produced – a departure from all things serious reminding us (hopefully) to never forget to laugh and never take ourselves too seriously.
-I am travelling a lot less now as I’m pursuing my Masters degree in Spiritual Psychology and being the best mommy I can be to my two year old son and wife to my husband.
+We are currently in the editing of a yoga comedy for the web I co-wrote and produced – a departure from all things serious reminding us (hopefully) to never forget to laugh and never take ourselves too seriously.
+I am traveling a lot less now as I’m pursuing my Master’s degree in Spiritual Psychology and being the best mommy I can be to my two-year-old son and wife to my husband.
 Life is sweet ☺